PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 `360 passed in 18.72s`, plus the branch-changed broad related suite with `1719 passed in 24.61s`.

+The sole terminal Softmax/Transpose-after-NHWC-propagation call now retains its existing one-counter dictionary as `_terminal_softmax_transpose_stats`.
+Indexed GraphIndex behavior, live Session LayoutState, Gather-channel-fanout predecessor, captured boundary-normalization successor, and TensorFlow-free boundary are unchanged.
+The value has no consumer or extra graph work.

+This checkpoint passes the focused terminal Softmax/Gather/boundary gate with `365 passed in 18.32s`, plus the branch-changed broad related suite with `1724 passed in 25.28s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.